ISA's - Inherited extra ISA allowance (Additional Permitted Subscription, APS) - UK

 This inherited extra allowance is called the additional permitted subscription (APS) allowance.
 It means that a deceased spouse can pass on their ISA "wrapper" with the tax advantages of saving into an ISA to their surviving partner.

-How to model an inherited extra ISA allowance (APS) in Voyant
+How to model an inherited additional ISA allowance (APS) in Voyant

 For a surviving spouse or partner to inherit an ISA allowance (APS) in Voyant, the survivor must have an ISA in the plan to act as a container or wrapper in which to deposit funds.